tigamadou/restaurant-page/README.md

   <h3 align="center">Restaurant Page</h3>

   <p align="center">
-    A simple restaurant page build with Javascript ES6 and Webpack.
+    A simple restaurant page built with Javascript ES6 and Webpack.
     <br />
     <a href="#about-the-project"><strong>Explore the docs »</strong></a>
     <br />